What are some landscape architecture stereotypes?

 Melding art and science

 Jon Blasco, PLA, ASLA, is another Senior Project Manager with the WithersRavenel Design & Planning team.
-He believes a lot of landscape architecture is designing spaces for the public realm and designing spaces for people to use.
+He believes a lot of landscape architecture is about designing spaces for the public realm.
+It involves designing spaces for people to use.

-“I think there’s so many different broad ranges in terms of ecology and environmentalism and designing spaces that protect the environment and control stormwater that are both useful and beautiful,” Jon said.
+“I think there’s so many different broad ranges in terms of ecology and environmentalism.
+Designing spaces that protect the environment and control stormwater is important.
+These spaces are both useful and beautiful,” Jon said.
 “And there’s so many different realms to it.”

 “It is really the marriage of art and science,” said Courtney Landoll, PLA, ASLA, WithersRavenel Director of Landscape Architecture.
 “One of the things that they’re saying about landscape architecture these days is that it’s actually a STEAM (science, technology, engineering, art, and math) profession.”

 Jon agrees.
-He says landscape architects view things holistically and “we blend them, the science and the artistry, so to speak, and we are just a well-rounded bunch.
+He says landscape architects view things holistically.
+“We blend them, the science and the artistry, so to speak.
+We are just a well-rounded bunch.
 And we tend to have this bigger vision.”

 But landscape architects often get pigeonholed into very narrow tasks within their own field, too.

 “We’re so much more than just landscape plans,” Jon said.
 “Yeah, that’s a part of what we do.
-We’re such a broad community that we have some people who love horticulture, they love plants, but there’s others who love site design and site detailing.
-And what we do spans the gamut of what can be done and what a profession can do.”
+We’re such a broad community that we have some people who love horticulture, they love plants.
+But there’s others who love site design and site detailing.
+What we do spans the gamut of what can be done and what a profession can do.”

 Personally, the part that Jon likes most about landscape architecture is doing site design and detailing.
 “A lot of times people think ‘oh, that’s an engineer.’
-Yeah, an engineer can do that, too, and that’s not to take away from the engineers either, but so can we.”
+Yeah, an engineer can do that, too.
+That’s not to take away from the engineers either, but so can we.”

-While engineering is focused on providing efficient and cost-effective critical infrastructure that is crucial for any community, adding more natural elements into and around that built space is the work of landscape architects.
+While engineering focuses on providing efficient and cost-effective critical infrastructure, adding more natural elements into and around that built space is the work of landscape architects.
 It is crucial in its own way to provide a space that is more than just utilitarian.

 “We are able to collaborate really well with other disciplines in this company, like the civil engineering teams.
 Every project is better when you bring all these different trades together,” Daniel said.